Why Your Website Needs a YouTube Alternative

 Here are five reasons why your company should host videos using a YouTube alternative.

 Connecting with customers on YouTube is challenging

 YouTube views don’t guarantee visits on your website

 Third party players offer better metrics

 YouTube advertisements and other suggested content can deter viewers

 YouTube has a lot of traffic!
 There is no denying that.
 And generally marketers want to be where most customers are.
-According to Fortunelords, almost 5 billion videos are watched on YouTube every single day.
+According to 2018 YouTube Statitics from Vlogging Guides, there are almost 1.5 billion regular users who watch over an hour of video on YouTube every single day.
 That’s a ton of views, but it also means there is stiff competition, making it hard for your company’s videos to stand out.